-Built on the back of an oil and real-estate boom, Dubai is now recognized as the globalized financial capital of the United Arab Emirates (UAE), a hub for trade, tourism, and banking.
-Reaching for the sky, the city-state is teeming with glittering infrastructure.
-It has become synonymous with colossal projects, including human-made islands and the world’s largest natural flower garden, tallest Ferris wheel, and luxurious hotels.
+Dubai is now known as the globalized financial city of the United Arab Emirates (UAE), a centre for commerce, tourism, and finance, thanks to an oil and real-estate boom.
+The city-state, reaching for the stars, is brimming with gleaming infrastructure.
+It has been associated with massive developments such as man-made islands, the world’s biggest natural flower park, the world’s tallest Ferris wheel, and the world’s most opulent hotels.

 Key Benefits of Diversification